BYLAWS & RESOLUTIONS

 B-13 FUNDING OF SPECIAL NEEDS PROGRAMS

-The Plymouth County Education Association is concerned with the rapidly rising special needs costs which severely impact already under funded local school budgets.
-PCEA finds it deplorable that both the federal and state governments have failed to live up to their funding commitments.
+The Plymouth County Education Association is concerned with the substantial special needs costs which severely impact already under funded local school budgets.
+PCEA expects both the federal and state governments to live up to their funding commitments.
 Therefore, the PCEA strongly urges full federal and state funding of legislation designed to serve the needs of handicapped and disadvantaged students.
 Inclusion should not be used as a means to additionally reduce funding.
-(1988, Amended: 1989, 1996, 1998)
+(1988, Amended: 1989, 1996, 1998, 2017)

 B-14 STATE HIGHER EDUCATION